 pip install virtualenv command again.
 This is should be your first course of action as the solutions that follow start opening up permissions for scripts to have greater access to your system.

 Next you could try installing the script as your user with the following command:

 $ pip install --user virtualenv

 This should be used as a last resort.
 Essentially, this will run the command as a root user so if there is any chance of your pip installation being compromised then it could run any sort of malicious action when you execute this command.
 It's unlikely but not impossible.

 $ sudo pip install virtualenv

-This should allow the installation to proceed successfully.
+This may ask you to enter your password after which it should allow the installation to proceed successfully.